veeral-patel/how-to-secure-anything/README.md

 - Prevent: consists of deter, stop
 - Detect
-- Respond: consists of contain, investigate, remediate
+- Respond: consists of delay, contain, investigate, remediate

 Take any attack.
-Then, for each of the six categories, brainstorm defenses that fall into that category.
+Then, for each of the seven categories, brainstorm defenses that fall into that category.

 ### Attack trees